webpro/DOMtastic/README.md

     isArray
     isFunction

-## But it doesn't even have ...!
+## But it doesn't even have _[awesomest-method]_!

-As mentioned in the introduction, DOMtastic doesn't have methods for your Ajax, Animation and Deferred needs.
+As mentioned in the introduction, DOMtastic doesn't have methods for your Ajax, Animation, Deferred, and whatnot needs.
 Please find your own libraries to fill in the gaps as needed.
 Here are just some examples:

 * Ajax: [microjs#ajax](http://microjs.com/#ajax), [rest.js](https://github.com/cujojs/rest)
 * Animation: [microjs#animation](http://microjs.com/#animation), [Move.js](http://visionmedia.github.io/move.js/), [Animate.css](https://daneden.me/animate/)